-For the period from December 31, 2010 through December 31, 2012, the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act) provides separate and unlimited deposit insurance coverage for accounts that meet the definition of a 'noninterest-bearing transaction account.
+For the period from December 31, 2010 through December 31, 2012, the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act) provided separate and unlimited deposit insurance coverage for accounts that meet the definition of a 'noninterest-bearing transaction account.

-The Water Authority's cash accounts are secured by the appropriate amount from the FDIC with all remaining amounts fully pledged collateral at May 31, 2012.
-All pledged collateral are classified in the highest category by being held in bank trust departments in the Water Authority's name.
+The Water Authority's cash accounts are secured by the appropriate amount from the FDIC with all remaining amounts covered by fully pledged collateral securities, at over 102% of the amounts on deposit.
+All pledged collateral are classified in the highest category by being held by the Bank of New York Mellon under a tri-party collateral agreement in the Water Authority's name.